Bestbynature/Morse-Code-Interpreter/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project, kindly drop a star for me.
+If you like this project, kindly drop a star for the project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>